KenKundert/quantiphy/doc/user.rst

     373.15 K

-To do this conversion, *QuantiPhy* examines the given units (°F) and the desired units (K) and choses the appropriate converter.  *QuantiPhy* provides a collection of pre-defined converters for common units:
+To do this conversion, *QuantiPhy* examines the given units (°F) and the desired units (K) and chooses the appropriate converter.  *QuantiPhy* provides a collection of pre-defined converters for common units:

 ====== ===============================================================